cran/minimaxApprox/README.md

 <!-- badges: end -->

 # minimaxApprox
-**minimaxApprox** is an `R` package which Implements the Remez algorithm for polynomial function approximation and a form of the Fraser-Hart version
+**minimaxApprox** is an `R` package which implements the algorithm of Remez (1962) for polynomial minimax approximation and of Cody et al. (1968)
-<doi:10.1007/BF02162506> for rational function approximation.
+<doi:10.1007/BF02162506> for rational minimax approximation.

 ## Citation
 If you use the package, please cite it as: